 - Painter’s Tape.
 I exclusively use this kind of painters tape, but you may have areas you need to tape off if you don’t want them painted.

 - Brush.
 I explained above which brush I use in which situation, but I mostly just use these.

 - Paint.
-Obviously. 😜 You can get Annie Sloan Chalk Paint® here or by searching for a local supplier here.
+Obviously. 😜 You can get Annie Sloan Paint® here or by searching for a local supplier here.

 - Damp rag and cleaning solution (optional).
 You definitely want your surface to be clean and free of all dust and debris.

 - Lint Free Cloth.
 I use old cut-up t-shirts, but if you don’t have some of those lying around, I recommend these.

 - Wood Putty.
 (Optional) As a side note, I used wood putty on the corner of my first Chalk Paint® project and the color looked a little different over the putty than it did everywhere else.
 It’s not super noticeable on that piece, but you may want to test it out in an inconspicuous place first.

 As I recommended above, I would choose something small and insignificant as your first piece in order to build your confidence.
 And then from there, the sky’s the limit!
 Or go big or go home – you choose! 😜